7 Ways to Improve Your Company’s Employee Training Program

 #3) Designate Leaders as Trainers

-You can leverage some of your company’s existing employees to improve the effectiveness of your employee training program.
-If an employee exhibits strong leadership skills, he or she will probably be an excellent trainer.
-Employees with leadership skills aren’t afraid to take initiative.
-They have an innate desire to do tasks correctly without being told.
-Therefore, these employees make excellent trainers.
+You can leverage existing employees to improve the effectiveness of your training program.
+If an employee exhibits strong leadership skills, he or she may be valuable in delivering some aspects of training.
+Employees that have a strong sense of leadership in their role are not typically hesitant to take initiative.
+They have an innate desire to perform their best.
+Employees that lead in their role can add peer to peer value in training.
 They can show new employees how to succeed at their jobs by setting a proper example.

 Many new employees are also more comfortable being trained by an existing employee rather than a manager or other high-level professional.
 They’ll feel less pressured when being trained by another employee.
-And with less pressure, new employees will acquire more knowledge from the training program.
+Awareness of learning outcomes will help you to understand the efficacy of your training processes.
+Peer leaders can reduce some pressure of learning, making it easier for new employees to acquire more knowledge.

 #4) Encourage Questions

-Encouraging employees to ask questions will create a more effective training program.
-Even if a topic isn’t covered, new employees can learn about it by asking questions.
+Encouraging employees to ask questions will create a more dynamic training program.
+Even if a topic isn’t covered specifically, new employees can learn by asking questions.

 When was the last time you changed your company’s training material?
-Many companies are guilty of using outdated training material of little or no value.
-They use the same slideshow presentations, videos and manuals year after year.
-Unfortunately, outdated training material such as this often leads new employees down the wrong path.
+Leaders can be guilty of using outdated training material which offers little or no value in the current business condition.
+Think about a refresh; using the same content year after year will lead new employees down the wrong learning path, leave them yearning for current approaches and taking longer to perform successfully.

-As policies and strategic decisions within your company shift, so will its training methods.
-To ensure new employees are given the knowledge needed to excel, you’ll have to update your company’s training material.
-You don’t have to necessarily change your company’s training material each year, but you should reevaluate it regularly to determine whether it needs updating.
+As policies and strategic decisions within your company shift, so should training methods.
+To ensure new employees are given the knowledge needed to excel, regular updates are essential to success.
+Set regular training evaluations to determine whether updates are needed.

 #6) Engage in Cross-Training

-Many employees are required to communicate with each other.
-They may have different jobs, but they must work together as part of a team.
-Cross-training allows you to show new employees how they should work together.
-You can still train employees on their specific job, but with cross-training, you’ll improve their teamwork skills.
+Many employees are required to communicate with one another regularly.
+They may have different roles, but they must work together as part of a team.
+Planned cross-training helps to sustain performance through change.
+Cross-training allows you to show employees how each role is performed and when it is necessary to communicate.
+You will improve collaborative skills.

 #7) Keep It Going

 Training can benefit all employees, including those who’ve been with your company for many years.
-It’s not something that you should restrict to your company’s new employees.
-Rather, make training an ongoing process so that your company’s existing employees benefit from it as well.
+It’s not something that you should restrict to new employees.
+Rather, make training an ongoing learning process so all employees will benefit.
+With ongoing training, you can correct bad habits and prevent impediments to productivity and business performance.
+Ongoing training helps to refresh job-related information for existing employees.
+Performance can suffer in any role when teams miss opportunities to learn.